ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ### Define Template

-If you want to define a custom page template that this markdown file will be rendered in, use the predefined variable 'template'
+If you want to define a custom page template that this markdown file will be rendered in, use the predefined variable `template`

 ```render md
 ---